chenyanjiao-zju/clinkz/doc/Q&A.md

 style](https://google.github.io/styleguide/).
 Third, code review is important and dont forget to respond to issues.
-Last, YOU SHOULD ALWAYS REMEMBER NOT TO LEAK ANY PASSWORD OR PRIVATE INFOMATION IN YOUR REPOSITORY especailly you are about the make public the repo.
+Last, YOU SHOULD ALWAYS REMEMBER NOT TO LEAK ANY PASSWORD OR PRIVATE INFOMATION IN YOUR REPOSITORY especailly you are about to make public the repo.

 ### Q: I am total new to git/GitHub, where should I start?
 A: [git](https://git-scm.com/) and [GitHub](https://github.com/).